 Barnsley Gardens Resort offers a vast collection of options on the property to choose from, ideal for a group of any size.
 I just kept saying to Brian, this place is SO perfect for a destination wedding.
 We stayed at the newly built Inn which offers 55 rooms.
 The hotel was actually just built this spring and did not disappoint.
 There was lots of attention to detail in the spacious guest room.
 I loved how the art in the room featured spots from the property.

 When we arrived at the Inn, we were welcomed by a lobby that felt like you had walked into a southern estate.
 Can we just say #dengoals?
 I think I took 18 different pictures of this room alone.

-It really did feel like you were walking into someones home and not a hotel and I can imagine that fireplace cranked up in the fall and winter.
+It felt like walking into someones home instead of a hotel, I could easily imagine that fireplace cranked up.

-Of course, I saw the Draper James clothing right away in the cute boutique in the lobby and had to check out all of the cute stuff.
+Of course, I saw the Draper James clothing right away in the cute boutique in the lobby and had to check it out.